 -Mary Biller

-The Camelio from Vivitar can also be personalized with personality packs that include Batman (my current oDSCN0009ne), Barbie, WWE and others.
+The Camelio from Vivitar can also be personalized with personality packs that include Batman (my current one), Barbie, WWE and others.
 The personality packs include a protective case as well as a download code to make the device themed to the pack.
 The personality packs are a great way to let the child express themselves.
 The hard case should add some protection to the tablet should it be dropped but I am not willing to give it a try.
 I like my Camelio to much too just drop it to test a theory.

 Technical Specifications for the Camelio are: